Tag: science

 That’s no moon…

 During last month’s Stone Concert, the CT scan showed two unexpected somethings.
 I went into my primary care physician ask what, if anything, I should do about them.
 Because I’m generally feeling fine, the gallstone can be ignored.
 (Update: Until next year.)
-I will probably have to cut back on the butter fried bacon twinkies smothered in bacon, wrapped between a […]
+I will probably have to cut back on the butter fried bacon twinkies smothered […]

 Pasta puzzle